High energy bounds on wave operators: A lemma about differences of operators

-\section{A lemma about differences of operators}
+\section{\sectioncase{A lemma about differences of operators}}

-We require estimates of differences $h(A)-h(B)$ where $A,B$ are self-adjoint unbounded operators, and $h$ a certain function.
+We require estimates of differences $h(A)-h(B)$ where $A,B$ are selfadjoint unbounded operators, and $h$ is a certain function.
 The following is a special case of results by Birman, Solomyak and others; see \cite{Birman:doubleint} for a review.